danlmarmot/dockerhost-ami-builder/ReadMe.md

 If you don't have Docker installed, visit https://www.docker.com/community-edition and install it.
 The current version as of this writing (16 Jul 2017) is Docker 17.06

+#### Compile the AWS ECR Credential Helper

+The AWS ECR Credential Helper isn't included in this repository.
+The ECR Credential Helper is roughly 9MB in size, and it's a compiled binary.

+Visit this link for instructions on compiling and building: https://github.com/awslabs/amazon-ecr-credential-helper

+Add the binary to the files folder in this repo.

 #### Add AWS access keys as environment variables